clemensv/service-bus-activedirectory-sas-function/README.md

-# Service Bus SAS Token Function for Azure Active Directory
+# Service Bus SAS STS Function for Azure Active Directory

 This project implements an Azure Function acting as a Security Token Service (STS) that will issue Azure Service Bus, Azure Relay,